 Living and Learning in Newing College

-For an inside look at the Faculty Master of Newing College, Professor Reisinger, click here.
-Newing College offers three distinct Learning Communities, where students who live together (in Newing College) also learn together.
+Newing College offers two Learning Communities, where students who live together (in Newing College) also learn together:

 Education Learning Community

 The Education Learning Community was established to offer students interested in the field of education an opportunity to interact with the faculty from Binghamton University's School of Education.
 Special events are planned to introduce students to the field and local educators.
 The goal of the program is to provide Newing residents that are interested in education as a possible career, the opportunity to learn more about the field and to interact with those that work as teachers and educators.
 Students living in the Education Learning Community are required to take HARP 101 "So You Think You Want to Teach: Now What?"

 Each year, Binghamton University invites 100 outstanding incoming freshmen to join the Binghamton University Scholars Program, a selective all-University four-year honors program for students of exceptional merit.
 For the first year, all Scholars live in the Scholars Learning Community in Endicott Hall or Broome Hall, in Newing College.

 In addition to Learning Communities, Newing has learning programs that are also offered specifically for Newing residents: